BoGeek/stail/README.md

 </div>
 ```

-Believe me, this is not the biggest className line that I've seen.
+And this is not the biggest className line that I've ever seen.

-Let's write this mess using Stail:
+Let's rewrite this into Stail:

 ```ts
 const Card = stail.div`